 England surpassed expectations with an astounding 6-1 win against Panama during the second round of games in the 2018 World Cup group stages.
 Harry Kane grabbed a hat-trick, John Stones scored a brace of headers and Lingard got in on the action with a long rage plie-driver as the three lions blew their Central American opponents away.

-Whilst national expectations began pretty low for this World Cup, victories over Tunisia and Panama in the Three Lions opening two games has seen their odds start to plummet with their Betfair World Cup odds having dropped from 15/1 to now sitting at 10/1.
 Much has been made of England’s lightning fast start to the tournament, with many football fans now believing England may have a chance of winning it having previously thinking it was well out of reach.

 “ITS COMING HOME” was trending on Twitter from the time the third goal went in early in the first half against Panama, beginning tongue in cheek however national hysteria has reached fever pitch levels with it continuing to trend well into the evening.